Teaching Learning Methodology

 Defining Innovation in Teaching and Learning

 The term “Innovation” in teaching and learning is intrinsically quite broad in perspective and there are a number of views on how to define it.
 In the department of Electrical Engineering of SKIT-Jaipur, we define it as follows:

-“Any teaching strategy, approach, technique, or tool can qualify to be termed as an innovation if it is used to produce quantifiable gain for student outcomes or the student experience, and can be implemented widely”
+“Any teaching strategy, approach, technique, or tool can qualify to be termed as an innovation if it is used to produce a quantifiable gain for student outcomes or the student experience, and can be implemented widely”

 Many of such innovative initiatives taken by faculty and staff members of the Electrical department can be observed in the Course Files, Laboratory Manuals and other documents that are well maintained in the department.
-Moreover, the availability of ‘DSpace’ in the institute has rendered the three most important tasks related with the establishment of innovative practices namely recording, reviewing and critique, highly effective.
+Moreover, the availability of ‘DSpace’ in the institute has rendered the three most important tasks related to the establishment of innovative practices namely recording, reviewing and critique, highly effective.